 The site contains jurisdictional waters of the U.S./State and/or wetlands protected by the County's Resource Protection Ordinance (RPO).
-Impacts to jurisdictional waters will require permitting from the authorizing resource agencies and/or compliance with the RPO as appropriate or verification from the resource agencies that permits are not required.
+Impacts to jurisdictional waters will require permitting from the authorizing resource agencies (i.e. Regional Water Quality Control Board, CDFW, and/or U.S. Army Corps of Engineers, as applicable) and/or compliance with the RPO, as appropriate, or verification from the resource agencies that permits are not required.
 The project site should also be assessed for potential impacts to groundwater-dependent vegetation species.
+Vernal pools and their watersheds in naturally occurring complexes and wetlands shall be avoided to the maximum extent practicable, if they occur within the project site, as stated in the County's BMO.

 The Sweetwater River Valley is known to support a variety of sensitive plant and animal species.
-Some sensitive species are covered by the South County Multiple Species Conservation Program (MSCP) Subarea Plan.
-Several federally endangered and/or threatened species have been identified on the project site or within the vicinity of the project, including but not limited to least Bell's vireo, California gnatcatcher, San Diego ambrosia.
-Critical habitat for California gnatcatcher, southwestern willow flycatcher, least Bell's vireo, and San Diego ambrosia have been designated within or near to the project site.
+Some sensitive species are covered by the South County MSCP Subarea Plan.
+Several federally endangered and/or threatened species have been identified on the project site or within the vicinity of the project, including, but not limited to, least Bell's vireo, coastal California gnatcatcher, and San Diego ambrosia.
+Critical habitat for California gnatcatcher, southwestern willow flycatcher, least Bell's vireo, and San Diego ambrosia have been designated within or near the project site.
 The site may contain species that are not covered by the South County MSCP Subarea Plan, such as Quino checkerspot butterfly and San Diego fairy shrimp (per 2006 code case).
 Impacts to such species may require a Section 7 consultation or Section 10 permit from the U.S. Fish and Wildlife Service.

 The project contains nearly the entire habitat linkage between the McGinty Mountain/Sequan Peak-Dehesa Biological Resource Core Area (BRCA) and the Sweetwater Reservoir/San Miguel Mountain BRCA.
-Analysis of potential project impacts to wildlife movement through this linkage will be required and Biological Mitigation Ordinance (BMO) findings will need to be made prior to project approval.
+Analysis of potential project impacts to wildlife movement through this linkage will be required and BMO findings will need to be made prior to project approval.

 The Rancho San Diego Specific Plan approved a golf course at the proposed site as a "public facility".
-With a change in land use, it need to be evaluated whether a change in land use and public facility status changes the mitigation requirements associated with the project.
+With a change in land use, it needs to be evaluated whether a change in land use and public facility status changes the mitigation requirements associated with the project.
 The Specific Plan indicates that the golf course may serve as part of a buffer zone to act as a physical barrier to sensitive habitat areas from existing human activities.
 The potential direct and indirect impacts of mining operations within this buffer area should be evaluated.
 Please provide evidence of permits or other documentation to demonstrate lawful clearing of the project site.
 If no permits are provided, forensic analysis and appropriate mitigation may be required.